kmcwebdev/artemis_ai/README.md

     await client.beta.threads.messages.create(
         thread_id=thread.id,
-        content="Greet the user and ask how you can help.", role="user",
+        content="Greet the user and tell it about yourself and ask how you can help.", role="user",
         metadata={
             "type": "hidden"